Access to your 1098-T Statement

 3. Is my 1098-T available online?

-The 1098-T is available through TouchNet Bill+Payment by January 31st.
+Yes.
+Every 1098-T is made available online through TouchNet Bill+Payment by January 31st.

 If you are no longer a student at Willamette University and you no longer have access to Bill+Payment, you can find your 1098-T forms at Heartland ECSI.
 When logging in, please remember that our school code is Q5 and your account number is your Willamette student ID number.
 If you forgot your password, you can call ECSI customer support at 1-866-428-1098.